 You might forget how a certain chokehold is done or how to disarm someone holding a knife.
 When this happens, we’ve got one piece of advice for you—hit ’em where it hurts.

 Yeah, we really mean it.
 Strike where it hurts.
 And where does it hurt?
 The vulnerable parts of the body, of course.
 Here’s a chart to show you the exact spots to hit:

 If you effectively hit these parts, it won’t matter if your attacker is heavier or taller than you.
 Once you hit these vulnerable spots, they’ll almost always be brought down to their knees in pain.

-With that, let’s move on to the techniques you can learn.
+With that, let’s move on to the women’s self defense techniques you can learn.

-For some, self-defense, in their mind, is hitting whoever is attacking them as hard as they can on any body part they can possibly hit.
+For some, women’s self defense, in their mind, is hitting whoever is attacking them as hard as they can on any body part they can possibly hit.

-Here are a few self-defense moves you can try and practice at home so you can survive an assault if it were to ever happen to you:
+Here are a few women’s self defense moves you can try and practice at home so you can survive an assault if it were to ever happen to you: